Find all the latest news of Formula 1 driver transfers as they happen...

 Williams was one of the few teams yet to confirm their driver line-up for 2019, but with the announcement of George Russell joining the team one half of their driver duo is confirmed.
 Russell's Formula 1 experience includes two FP1 sessions for Force India and four tests with Mercedes.
 Part of the Mercedes junior programme the young driver has won a GP3 series and currently leads the F2 series.
 This will be the first time a British driver has raced for Williams since Jenson Button and the third British driver that will sit on the grid line-up in 2019.

 “Formula 1 has been a life-long dream.
 From watching the races when I was a child, it feels surreal that I will now be lining up on the grid, alongside drivers whom I have admired for years."

-Stay tuned as we bring you all the F1 transfer news as it happens, in the meantime the 2018 championship is all to play for and you can be part of the races with our Formula 1 hospitality packages.
+Stay tuned as we bring you all the F1 transfer news as it happens, in the meantime take a look at the 2019 events and how you can be part of the races with our Formula 1 hospitality packages.